“Ludlow Elim is a vibrant, pentecostal church with exciting worship, relevant teaching and great fellowship”

 Hello!
 Welcome!
 We’re so glad you came across our website!

 Walking into church can be daunting whether you’ve been a Christian for your whole life or a whole second!
-Ludlow Elim is a multi-generational, Pentecostal church situated close to the town’s centre.
+Ludlow Elim is a multi-generational, Pentecostal church situated in Ludlow close to the town’s centre.
 Below are a few answers to some questions you may find helpful, but if the answer you are looking for isn’t there please don’t hesitate to contact us here.

 What happens on a Sunday?